afonsoc12/docker-telegraf/README.md

 [telegraf](https://www.influxdata.com/time-series-platform/telegraf) is *"an agent for collecting metrics and writing them to InfluxDB or other outputs"*.

-This repository automatically builds and pushes docker images for the latest releases of [telegraf](https://hub.docker.com/_/telegraf) official docker image, extending them with speedtest-cli, in both `linux/amd64` and `linux/arm64` architectures.
+This repository automatically builds and pushes docker images for the latest releases of [telegraf](https://hub.docker.com/_/telegraf) official docker image, extending them with sivel's [speedtest-cli](https://github.com/sivel/speedtest-cli), in both `linux/amd64` and `linux/arm64` architectures.

 # Instalation